AVoudromnianos/Card-Matching-Game/README.md

 ---

 ### How to play?
+ 1. Download all files
+ 2. Open index.html
+ 3. Cards shows up for 3 seconds
+ 4. Pair cards (16 cards = 8 pairs)
+ 5. When all cards are paired, win screen shows up
+ 6. Press Play Again, to play new round

+ Every time you click restart or Play Again buttons:
+ 1. Stars become 3
+ 2. Timer goes 00:00:00
+ 3. Cards changing place

-### How to win?
+ How to win?
  - You must pair 2 cards, until all 8 pairs(16 cards), are matched
  - You must end with 1 or more stars

+ More informations about score panel and buttons, bellow.

 ---

 ### Score Panel
 ### Stars
 2 cards clicked = 1 move.\
-Every 8 moves , you lose 1 star .More stars = Better score.
+Every 8 moves , you lose 1 star .
+More stars = Better score.

 When you reach 0 stars, you lose :pensive: